Everyone in the know will tell you that LEDs will dominate the lighting world, having made their proper breakthrough in recent years.

 This article discusses the issue in more detail.

-Varilight's various ranges of 'V-Pros' are recognised for their silent operation and programmable intelligent functionality, for instance, the ever-popular Varilight JQP252W, which can be purchased here.
+Varilight's various ranges of 'V-Pros' are recognized for their silent operation and programmable intelligent functionality, for instance, the ever-popular Varilight JQP252W, which can be purchased here.

 3. Do read the label.